 A standing Invitation

-Just a quick note to say – if you want to talk design, UX, mindfulness, or music technology, I’d love to hear from you!
+Just a quick note to say – if you want to talk leadership, meditation, teamwork, coaching, or music, I’d love to hear from you!

-Contact me via the email below, or hit me up on Twitter.
+Contact me via the email below, or hit me up on Mastodon.

 Recruiters – if I haven’t flagged that I’m looking for work, then please don’t write! 🙏